Look, Remember and Reason: Grounded reasoning in videos with language models: Related Work

+Video-based multi-modal LMs include Video-ChatGPT \citep{abs-2306-05424}, VideoChat \citep{abs-2305-06355}, and Valley \citep{abs-2306-07207}.
+They focus on question answering and instruction following using video.
+Flamingo \citep{abs-2204-14198}, by using a Perceiver as input, is also able to ingest video data, and similarly is trained to infer high-level concepts.
+In our work, in contrast, we study visual reasoning tasks that require low-level understanding in the form of \eg, motion, actions, and interactions, in addition to high-level reasoning.
+We show how grounding high-level concepts in these low-level representations greatly improves video-based reasoning tasks.

+\myparagraph{Spatiotemporal video grounding.} Recent work on grounding focuses on spatially localizing an object in an image or in a video given a referring expression \citep{HuangBDGFN18,0005XGX19,VasudevanDG18,LiWZMZZJW23}. \cite{DengYCZL21,YangC0L20,LuoZSCWDJ20,YangGWHYL19,KamathSLSMC21} propose end-to-end approaches for the spatial localization in images.
+For video, \cite{ChenCMJC18,Chen0CJL19,ZengXHCTG20,ZhangDWWD19,ZhangSJZ20,HeZHLLW19,abs-2308-06947} focus on temporal localization given a natural language query.
+Methods like STVGBert \citep{SuY021} and STCAT \citep{JinLYM22} perform spatiotemporal localization of a natural language query using a transformer-based model. \cite{YangMSLS22} focuses on action localization given a natural language query. \cite{abs-2309-01327} propose video grounding using Gaussian mask optimization.
+In contrast to these methods, the approach we introduce performs visual grounding in a pre-trained LM through end-to-end training using surrogate tasks.
+We show that this makes it possible to instill low-level visual capabilities as required for solving reasoning problems.

 \myparagraph{Attention-based models and visual reasoning.} Attention-based models have been studied extensively for visual reasoning \cite{abs-2012-08508,HuARDS17,HudsonM18,KamathSLSMC21,Mahajan020,SantoroRBMPBL17}.
 Recent advances include an object-centric encoder and a transformer reasoning module to solve RPM-like benchmarks \citep{abs-2303-02260}, multi-hop feature modulation \citep{StrubSPVMPCP18} and cascaded modulation networks \citep{YaoXWX18} that use a multi-step comprehension process, neural interpreters \citep{RahamanGJGBLS21} that factorize inference in a self-attention network and ALANS learner \citep{ZhangXJWZZ22} that combines abstract algebra and representation theory.
 Calibrating concepts and operations \cite{LiSZXTDY21} enables neural symbolic models to capture underlying data characteristics and perform hierarchical inference.
-In contrast to these approaches with task-specific architectures, we focus on using off-the-shelf LLMs with spatial features from a CNN for visual reasoning.
-We instill the ability to extract object-centric information in the network by using rationales, instead of resorting to specialized object detection modules.
+Again, the key difference in our work is that we instill the ability to extract object-centric information within the LM itself, using surrogate tasks, instead of resorting to separate object detection modules.